aerickt/steno-dictionaries/README.md

     - Instead use `TPRAPB/KHAOEUS` or `TPRAPB/KHAOEUZ`

 #### Prefixes and suffixes
- - Since we cannot double consonants, `KWREU` is default for adding "-y"
+ - Since doubling consonants isn't used, `KWREU` is default for adding "-y"
     - `KEUT/KWREU` → kitty
     - `STOR/KWREU` → story
  - `OER` is always used for "-ory" suffix